-It explains why an estimated and staggering forty percent of software engineering budgets in the high-tech industry is presently consumed by software maintenance.
+It explains why an estimated (and staggering) 40% of software engineering budgets in the high-tech industry is presently consumed by software maintenance.
 These are costs to stand still, but add no value to customers.
-As a rule of thumb, every fifty to hundred thousand lines of code requires one software engineer for maintenance, every year.
+As a rule of thumb, every 50 to 100 thousand lines of code requires one software engineer for maintenance, every year.

 “Legacy software grows like annual tree rings.
 Pruning legacy software feels like peeling an onion: layer by layer, tears come to your eyes."
 Arjan Mooij, TNO-ESI